 Can I change my swim lesson schedule?

-To provide the most consistent lesson possible, we ask that members stay with their same day and time for the entire month.
-At the end of the month, if space allows, we can look at moving students to other days and times.
+To provide the most consistent lesson possible, we ask that members stay with their same day and time for the entire lesson semester.
+At the end of the, semester if space allows, we can look at moving students to other days and times.

 Can you guarantee my favorite instructor?